 The play therapy trajectory generally consists out of 8 sessions (longer-term intervention is possible if needed)

 Session 1: Intake with the parents

 During the intake we will discuss the reasons for referral and the need for play therapy, the concerns and questions that the parents have and we will explore the psychosocial functioning and development of the child with the use of an assessment form.
-This session provides an opportunity to discuss what can the parents and child can expect of the therapist and vice versa.
+This session provides an opportunity to discuss what can the parents and child can expect from the therapist and vice versa.

 2. Assessment, observation and therapy phase

 Sessions 2 to 7: Play therapy with the child

 The play therapy sessions takes place with the child and the therapist at a safe environment.
 We make use of various play techniques and activities, following a therapeutic process based on Gestalt principles.